-Maintaining your garden is important, especially during its first three years while the plants establish themselves.
+Maintaining your garden is important, especially during its first two to three growing seasons while the plants establish themselves.
 The more you know about your plants, the better you can provide for their needs and the better they will perform once established.

-Spring

-- Cut back last year's growth.
-Leave

-18" of stem for pollinators to nest in

-- Inspect for erosion

-- Pull weeds

-- Maintain mulch if desired

-Summer

-- Inspect for erosion and proper drainage after rainstorms

-- Pull weeds

-- Water as needed during drought periods

-- Take pictures!

-Fall

-- Clean up excess leaves and trim shrubs

-- Deadhead and/or disperse seeds if desired (not necessary for garden health)

-- Leave plant duff until spring

-Winter

-- Try to avoid plowing or shoveling excess snow into your raingarden. - Keep de-icing salts out of the garden - Dream up new garden possibilities for next season!
+Spring Cut back last year's growth.
+Leave 18" of stem for pollinators to nest in cut back before new growth begins.
+Inspect for erosion I his will increase insect and bird Pull weeds Magitar rein gerdang for any arguing Maintain mulch if desired Monitor rain gardens for any erosion of the inlet or outlet, and ponding Divide / Transplant water; ensure that water flows into the raingarden freely Summer Inspect for erosion and proper drainage after rainstorms Pull weeds An P Water as needed during drought periods Growing Seasons 2-3 Take pictures!
+Weed raingarden as needed (see next page Replace mulch in bare areas if desired: after year three replace as Fall Clean up excess leaves and trim shrubs needed Deadhead and/or disperse seeds if desired (not necessary for garden health) Replace any plants that did not survive.
+Leave plant duff until spring Cut back last year's growth before spring emergence of new growth Clear rain garden basin of any leaves, sediment or trash that may Winter Try to avoid plowing or shoveling have collected over the winter excess snow into your raingar- den.
+Monitor rain gardens for any erosion Keep de-icing salts out of the garden water; ensure that water flows into Dream up new garden possibili- ties for next season! the raingarden freely